ComplicatedPhenomenon/C_Takeoff/README.md

 # Warnings and directions
 The small program is tomorrow's building block in a larger project.
-So avoid write any one program ugly, think it over and over to make it exquisite.
+So avoid writing any one program ugly, think it over and over to make it exquisite.

 There are some standards to test whether or not you are qualified to do the programming job.
-You won't say "I have no idea of how to be a qualified programmer" again.
+You won't say 'I have no idea of how to be a qualified programmer' again.

 ## Standards to tell you whether or not you are qualified
 It not hard to be a good programmer compared with to be a good physicist.